-Associate publisher Gena LaCross’ passion for the magazine runs deep—she joined ATM just after the first issue hit newsstands.
+Associate publisher Gena Salazar’s passion for the magazine runs deep—she joined ATM just after the first issue hit newsstands.
 Since, Gena has overseen the rapid growth of the mag, which has boomed in page count, advertisers, and revenue.
-Until the fall of 2010, this Belen native and confessed foodie had always dreamed of going to Paris.
-That fairytale came true when she and her husband escaped on a European getaway for their honeymoon.
-Gena has the most fantastic collection of whiskey we’ve ever seen, and can be seen around town with her teacup Yorkshire Terrier, Buckley, peeking out of her purse.
+Gena has the most fantastic collection of whiskey we’ve ever seen.

 Don has shot photos for the magazine since the very beginning, while he was still studying for his BFA in photography from UNM.
 Now, as a seasoned photographer and published author of a book about his journey through the Navajo Nation, One Nation One Year, Don has taken photos all over the country.
 When he’s not behind the lens, Don is ruling rodeos, riding horses throughout the Southwest—but admits he does have a tamer side that involves playing the piano, collecting Hot Wheels, and watching films.
 But don’t be fooled–Don is a proud owner of a backyard chicken coop and vegetable garden, and has quite the affinity for the BBC show “Top Gear” (mostly just The Stig).